Cyclic Representations of $U_q(\hat{\mathfrak{sl}}_2)$ and its Borel Subalgebras at Roots of Unity and Q-operators: Introduction

 The above work, and in particular the R-matrix factorization property, has been very influential in the field of quantum integrable systems.
 It became the inspiration for many papers on the factorization of R-matrices, L-operators and transfer matrices, for example \cite{BLZ96,BLZ97,De05,DKK06,De07,BJMST09,BLMS10}.
 The most significant of these subsequent results was the algebraic construction of Baxter's Q-operator and an understanding of how transfer matrices factor into products or combinations of products of Q-operators \cite{BLZ96,BLZ97}.
 A nice description of the algebraic construction of Q-operators and extensive references to the original literature can be found in the book \cite{JMS21}.

 The key to understanding the algebraic construction and properties of the Q-operator for $\uq$ (generated by $e_i,f_i,t_i^{\pm 1}$, $i\in\{0,1\}$) with $q$ generic is to consider infinite-dimensional representations of the Borel subalgebra $\uqb$ generated by $ e_i,t_i^{\pm 1}$ \cite{BLZ96,BLZ97}.
-Adopting the notation of \cite{CVW24} , there are precisely two independent infinite-dimensional $\uqb$ representations $\rho_z$ and $\bar{\rho}_z$ that are {\it not} restrictions of representations of the full algebra $\uq$.
+Adopting the notation of \cite{CVW24} , there are precisely two independent infinite-dimensional $\uqb$ representations $\rho_z$ and $\bar{\rho}_z$ that are {\it not} restrictions of representations of the full algebra $\uq$\footnote{The representations {\it can} be extended to the algebras known as the asymptotic algebra and shifted quantum affine algebra - see \cite{HJ12} and \cite{H20}. }.
 Two corresponding Q-operators, $\cQ(z)$ and $\bcQ(z)$ are defined as transfer matrices (i.e. twisted traces over the auxiliary space of products of L-operators) by choosing the auxiliary spaces as $\rho_z$ and $\bar{\rho}_z$ respectively.
-In this story, there are also three other representations that may be chosen as auxiliary spaces: $\nu^\mu_z$ - an infinite-dimensional Verma module representation of $\uq$ that depends on a complex weight $\mu$; $\pi_z$ - the two dimensional evaluation representation of $\uq$; and $\phi_z$ - an infinite-dimensional representation of $\uqb$ which is {\it triangular} (meaning that $e_1$ acts non-trivially, but $e_0$ acts as 0).
+Throughout this work we restrict to $N$ odd and $N\geq 3$; the representation theory for $N$ odd and $N$ even has significant differences as explained in and \cite{DCK92} and \cite{Korff_2003a}.
+In our story, there are also three other representations that may be chosen as auxiliary spaces: $\nu^\mu_z$ - an infinite-dimensional Verma module representation of $\uq$ that depends on a complex weight $\mu$; $\pi_z$ - the two dimensional evaluation representation of $\uq$; and $\phi_z$ - an infinite-dimensional representation of $\uqb$ which is {\it triangular} (meaning that $e_1$ acts non-trivially, but $e_0$ acts as 0).
 There are two relations between these different representations that give rise to corresponding properties of transfer matrices and Q-operators.
 They are: (i) A $\uqb$ isomorphism $ \nu^\mu_z \ot \phi_z \simeq \rho_{zq^{-\mu/2}}\ot \bar{\rho}_{zq^{\mu/2}}$, (ii) A short exact sequence \;

 in which $\iota$ and $\tau$ are $\uqb$ intertwiners.

 Let us denote the transfer matrices associated with the auxiliary spaces $\nu^\mu_z$ and $\pi_z$ by $T_\mu(z)$ and $T(z)$ respectively.
 The triangularity of $\phi_z$ means that the corresponding L-operator is a triangular matrix, which in turn means that the transfer matrix with $\phi_z$ as the auxiliary space is diagonal (and in a given spin sector is proportional to the identity).
 Relations of the following form then follow directly from (i) and (ii) respectively (details and notation can be found in \cite{VW20,CVW24}):